wifisensing/PicoScenes-Manual/source/temp-round-trip.rst

 Two QCA9300/IWL5300 NICs performs round trip CSI measurement (Difficulty Level: Easy)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note:: To simplify the description, in the following scenarios, we assume both (or multiple) devices are all connected to one single PC, and we use the long-string style command interface to control PicoScenes and hardware.
-Users should refer to ::ref:`dual_nics_on_one_machine` to understand the long string command style.
+Users should refer to :ref:`dual_nics_on_one_machine` to understand the long string command style.

 In this experiment, two NICS will perform the round-trip CSI measurement.
 The exact protocol is as below: